CI/CD Pipeline Best Practices for Modern Teams

 Developer Joy (DevEx Score)

-Pipeline friction is measured continuously.
-If developers spend more than 10% of their time waiting on builds or environments, the platform team is alerted automatically.
+Pipeline latency and friction are tracked continuously.
+If developers spend excessive time waiting on builds or environment provisioning, the system flags platform inefficiencies automatically.
+Developer experience becomes quantifiable.

 Carbon Footprint per Build